Somalia replaces central bank chief criticised in U.N. report

 The U.N.
 Monitoring Group on Somalia and Eritrea said in July that Mogadishu’s central bank had become a “slush fund” for political leaders and that Omer had played a central role in irregularities surrounding unaccountable disbursements.

-Omer, who has labelled the allegations malicious, said he was informed by President Hassan Sheikh Mohamud on Sept.
-13 that changes would be made at the bank.
+Omer, who has labeled the allegations malicious, said he was informed by President Hassan Sheikh Mohamud on September 13 that changes would be made at the bank.
 He submitted a letter of resignation the same day, he said.

 Somalia has been struggling to rebuild its institutions and battered finances after two decades of conflict and chaos.
 Better management of public finances is seen by donors as vital to secure a recovery, debt relief and budget support.